voxdraco/Valheim-project/README.md

 Next we will look at the actual kuberntes yaml files bit by bit.
 This is where it can get a bit more complicated.

+The first one we look at is the valheim-deployment.yaml in the kubernetes directory.

 There are a few things you need to understand when creating and using a kubernetes file.
 Its a requirement that you assign an apiVersion, kind, metedata and spec.

 A pod is the container that runs on the host, the host is reffered to as a node.